AndreasKaratzas/neural-network/README.md

 * Loss function: **MSE**
 * Learning rate: **0.1**

-With these settings, the training is expected to last around *25 minutes* in a medium to high end machine.
+With these settings, the training is expected to last around *25 minutes* running on a medium to high end machine.

 ## Fine tuning